DIDONEproject/galuppi-perez/README.md

 #### Cache objects

-We provide the cached musiF's `SmartModuleCache` objects that contain all the information needed to recompute the features and were created suing the musif's [caching system](https://musif.didone.eu/Caching.html).
+We provide the cached musiF's `SmartModuleCache` objects that contain all the information needed to recompute the features and were created using the musif's [caching system](https://musif.didone.eu/Caching.html).

 Such objects behaves exactly like `music21` objects.
 To inspect them, you can look into